Best Travel Insurance for Mexico

 We evaluated cost, coverage breadth, claims service quality, and financial stability to identify top providers for Mexico trips.
 Compare all travel insurance companies to see how these Mexico-focused rankings differ from overall ratings.

 World Nomads earned the top overall score at 93 out of 100, driven by exceptional affordability and strong adventure sports coverage relevant for Mexico vacations.
-Generali and Allianz tied for second with scores of 91 to 92, balancing comprehensive medical evacuation benefits with competitive pricing for Mexico's proximity to the US.
+Generali ranked second with a score of 92, followed by Allianz in third place at 91, balancing comprehensive medical evacuation benefits with competitive pricing for Mexico's proximity to the U.S.

 World Nomads